Strawberry-Software-Industries/SecureCloud/README.md

     if __name__ == '__main__':
     application.run(host="192.168.2.101", port=80, threaded=True)

-Now you can reach SecureCloud via your IP address (for me `192.168.2.101`).
+Now you can reach SecureCloud via your given IP address (for me `192.168.2.101`).
 In the beta phase you have to note that you have to put "/home" behind the IP address, otherwise you will get on a 404 page. (for example `192.168.2.101/home`